-The executable Agent can originate from a lot of different applications.
-Most of the time, the agent.exe will be traced back to InstallShield software.
-Many software publishers use the InstallShield technology to create installations for their applications which often include an agent.exe process used to contact their own servers and install updates.
+The executable file agent.exe can originate from a lot of different applications.
+Most of the time, agent.exe can be traced back to InstallShield software.
+Many software publishers use InstallShield technology to create installations for their applications which often include an agent.exe process used to contact their own servers and install updates.

-However, agent.exe is an extremely popular executable name and is used by a large number of other software.
-Even though the application that uses agent.exe might be different, the purpose is most likely the same – to facilitate the connection between a certain application and an external server.
+However, agent.exe is an extremely popular executable name and is used by a large number of other software products.
+Even though the application that uses agent.exe might be different, the purpose is most likely the same – to facilitate a connection between a particular application and an external server.

 - Forte Agent

 - FLEXnet Connect